thomasklbg/thomasklbg.github.io/_pages/about.md

-My research interests lie in reinforcement learning and related topics.
+My research interests are in reinforcement learning and related topics.
 At the moment, I'm especially interested in problems at the intersection of online learning and algorithmic game theory, such as incentive-aware online learning and approximate mechanism design.

 ### News

-- \[June 2024\]: [Environment Design for Inverse Reinforcement Learning](https://arxiv.org/pdf/2210.14972v3){:target="_blank"} has been accepted at ICML 2024 and selected for an Oral Presentation!
+- **06/2024**: [Environment Design for Inverse Reinforcement Learning](https://arxiv.org/pdf/2210.14972v3){:target="_blank"} has been accepted at ICML 2024 and selected for an Oral Presentation!
-- \[May 2024\]: We are organizing the [ICML 2024 Workshop](https://icml.cc/) on [Models of Human Feedback for AI Alignment](https://sites.google.com/view/mhf-icml2024){:target="_blank"} in Vienna this July.
+- **05/2024**: We are organizing the [ICML 2024 Workshop](https://icml.cc/) on [Models of Human Feedback for AI Alignment](https://sites.google.com/view/mhf-icml2024){:target="_blank"} in Vienna this July.
 [Call for Papers](https://sites.google.com/view/mhf-icml2024/call-for-papers?authuser=0) - Submission Deadline May 31st!

 ### Selected Publications